 Extended time.
-Time and a half or double time is most standard.
+Time and a half or double time are most standard.
 This accommodation addresses many limitations (lack of focus, anxiety, processing speed issues reading disorders, compromised memory, etc.).

 - Memory Aid/Unlabeled formulas.
 For students with certain cognitive impairments (traumatic brain injuries/seizure disorders/strokes/side effects from medication), a memory aid is reasonable.
-Authorized memory aids usually consist of one or more 3X5 index card (written on both sides) that contain information that will help to jog a student’s memory.
-Examples: unlabeled formulas, unlabeled diagrams/flow charts, terms and definitions written in student’s own understanding, etc. A memory aid is not to contain answers to tests or compromise the integrity of the exam in any way.
+Authorized memory aids usually consist of one or more 3X5 index cards (written on both sides) that contain information that will help to jog a student’s memory.
+Examples: Mnemonics, unlabeled formulas, unlabeled diagrams/flowcharts, terms and definitions written in the student’s own understanding, etc. A memory aid is not to contain information copied directly from lecture PowerPoints, from the text or hold direct answers to test questions or compromise the integrity of the exam in any way.
 Instructors must approve all memory aids three days before the exam.
 If students take their exams at the Access Center, instructors then send the memory aid with the examination materials to the Access Center.
-The memory aid must have the instructor’s signature to indicate approval.
+The memory aid must have the instructor’s signature and date to indicate approval.

 - Computer Access.
 For certain disabilities (physical limitations, certain processing disorders), students must be able to write answers to essay questions on the computer.

 - Rest/Medication Breaks.
 Students may need to leave class for a short period of time to accommodate their medical condition.
 Some students may need to stand for a short amount of time.